lassiiter/unreal-texture-graph-to-material/README.md

 ## Current Status

-This is an early plugin prototype.
-It focuses on the core bridge between Texture Graph exports and material graphs, with a small editor workflow for linked material creation.
-Documentation, validation coverage, packaging polish, and broader material mapping options are natural next steps.
+This is an early plugin.
+It focuses on the core bridge between Texture Graph exports and material graphs.